Your guide to the police clearance application form

 But hold on, what about those people with a maiden name needing to be displayed on the final police clearance?

-Maiden names on South African police clearances
+Maiden and other surnames on South African police clearances

 For a maiden name to appear on a South African police clearance, the person must submit a marriage certificate showing the name change.
 Usually, no other document is allowed as proof.
 In the final certificate, the maiden name will appear next to the same words and be under your current surname/s.
 You cannot obtain a police clearance certificate in an old surname, only a current surname/s and an old maiden surname/s.
 Therefore, please note that only one maiden name can be included on police clearance certificates and SAPS will not issue more maiden names if you have them.